opea-project/GenAIExamples/comps/llms/text-generation/README.md

   "model": ${your_hf_llm_model},
   "messages": [
-        {"role": "assistant", "content": "You are a helpful assistant."}, {"role": "user", "content": "What is Deep Learning?"}, ],
+        {"role": "assistant", "content": "You are a helpful assistant."}, {"role": "user", "content": "What is Deep Learning?"}
+    ],
   "max_tokens": 32,
-  "stream": True
+  "stream": true
   }'
 ```